ManticoreGamesInc/platform-documentation/src/tutorials/first_game_ctf.md

 ### Test 1 Flag Scene

-The game will not start until there are at least two players so multiplayer networking must be enabled to test the game.
+The game will not start until there are at least two players so **Multiplayer Preview Mode** must be enabled to test the game.

 ![!TwoPlayers](../img/MyFirstMultiplayer/TwoPlayers.png){: .center loading="lazy" }

 1. Click ![Multiplayer Preview Mode](../img/EditorManual/icons/Icon_MultiplayerTest.png) to switch the Preview Mode to Multiplayer.
     {: .image-inline-text .image-background }
-2. Select the 2 Players option
+2. Select the 2 Players option.
 3. Press ![Play](../img/EditorManual/icons/Icon_Play.png) to start the preview.
 This will open a separate game window for each player.
     {: .image-inline-text .image-background }
 4. On one of the game windows, grab the neutral flag in the center of the map and bring it back to capture zone for your team.
 The score should increase by one and reset the flag to the neutral zone.